neveretth/apollo/Documentation/simulation.md

 #### simulation.time
 - endtime `bool` (the time the simulation runs in seconds)
+- tres `int` (temporal resolution, increases clarity of output, does not change physical behavior)
+- printkerneltime `bool` (print the time to execute the compute kernel(s))

 #### simulation.output
 - output `bool` (whether or not output will be generated)
 - outputdir `string` (path of the output directory)
-- tres `int` (temporal resolution of output, aka: how many frames are printed)

 #### simulation.resolution
 - x `int`